KelseyChetnik/MetaClean/README.md

 remotes::install_github("KelseyChetnik/MetaClean")
 ```

-Or install the latest stable CRAN version:
+Or install the latest stable CRAN version:\n
 *COMING SOON*

+## Usage
+Check out this [vignette](https://github.com/KelseyChetnik/MetaClean/blob/master/vignettes/MetaClean_WalkThrough.Rmd) for step-by-step instructions on how to use the MetaClean package.